Jacklet Atuhaire: Career and politics

 Following her resignation from WANA Energy Solutions and subsequently kick-starting her political career, Atuhaire bid for the Sheema District Woman Representative seat on the NRM ticket and was controversially defeated in the party's 2015 primary elections by the then incumbent Woman MP, Rosemary Nyakikongoro.
 Her campaign office was set ablaze at the time destroying property worth millions of shillings as she had petitioned the primary election results sighting irregularities.
 In the office were documents of evidence to support her petition, she said:This has been an intended act of terrorism.
 I am so saddened to see the mess that is here, this shocking incident took place at night.
 We have not established the cause of the fire but this has been a deliberate act by people who hate development of Sheema.
 My target is to see all people of Sheema, young or old, know how to use a computer, but it is a shame to find we have people who hate development.
 On failing to agree with her party in regard to the results of the party primaries, Atuhaire joined the parliamentary race as an independent and won in the general elections of 2016, becoming a member of the 10th Parliament for the Pearl of Africa representing Sheema District.

 In the 10th Parliament, Atuhaire serves on the Committee on Science and Technology and the Committee on Defence and Internal Affairs.
 She is also a member of the Parliamentary Forum on Climate Change (PFCC), the Parliamentary Forum of Oil and Gas, the Uganda Women's Parliamentary Association (UWOPA) and the NRM Parliamentary Forum.

 Personal life

-Jacklet Atuhaire is a married to Simon Mukwana and they have three daughters.
+Jacklet Atuhaire is married to Simon Mukwana and they have three daughters.
 She is a full member of the Association of International Petroleum Negotiators (AIPN) and an associate member the Society of Petroleum Engineers.